shonfeder/um-abt/README.md

 end
 ```

-The functor `Abt.Make` is applied to an operator satisfying the `Operator`
+When the functor `Abt.Make` is applied to the module satisfying the `Operator`
-interface to produce a ABT representing the syntax of the simply typed lambda
+interface, it produces an ABT representing the syntax of your language.
+In this
-calculus.
+case, we now have syntax for the simply typed lambda calculus.

-To make this more concrete, let's define the [SKI
+For a more perspicuous view of our produce, let's define the [SKI
 combinators](https://en.wikipedia.org/wiki/SKI_combinator_calculus) and see what
-they look like printed into the usual lambda calculus notation:
+they look like when printed in the usual notation:

 ```ocaml
 (* [v x] is a free variable named "x" *)